hpc/pavilion2/docs/tests/env.rst

 run scripts.
 The generated environment file, ``spack.yaml``, is placed in the respective build directory so that it can be reactivated when a build is reused.

-The Spack environment file is modified so that new Spack packages are installed inside a test config's build directory.
+The Spack environment file is modified so that Spack packages are installed inside their respective build directory in a directory named ``spack_installs``, as seen below:
 .. code-block:: yaml

-    # SPACK(opt): Spack environment configuration file.
+    # SPACK: Spack environment configuration file.
     spack:
-        # CONFIG(opt)
         config:
             install_tree: ~/.pavilion/builds/7a3986a56e7c04a7/spack_installs

 This means any installs that are not in the global Spack instance will only be in the scope of this build.

 Global Spack packages or packages in upstreams will still require to be listed under the install section for both the build and run sections of a test config so that those packages can be added to the Spack environment correctly.